openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 ### Unifying pump treatments in Nightscout

-To upload treatments data to Nightscout, prepare you zoned glucose, and pump model reports, and use the following two reports:
+To upload treatments data to Nightscout, prepare your zoned glucose, and pump model reports, and use the following two reports:

     openaps report add nightscout/recent-treatments.json JSON ns shell  format-recent-history-treatments monitor/pump-history.json model.json